Goh-tsen/YI-iching/README.md

    If both six lines changes, change the hexagram ,read the text of the changed hexagram itself.
 In this case, if the original hexagram is "qian" (heaven) or "kun" (earth), read the text named "yong jiu" (in "qian") or "yong liu" (in "kun") rather than the text of changed hexagram.

 b) Add up all the numbers of the six lines (9, 8, 7, 6), use 55 to minus the sum, count the lines from buttom to top and then from top to bottom, repeat untill the number equals to the difference.
 The line where you stop is the line that could be changed.
-If this line is a changing line, follow the method a.
+If this line is a changing line, read the text of this line of the hexagram.
 If this line is not a changing line, count the changing line(s).
 If the number less than 3, read the text of the hexagram itself.
 If the number larger than 3, change the hexagram and read the text of the changed hexagram itself.
 If the number equals to 3, read text of both the original and changed hexagram themselves.